 systemd – The Linux System and Service Manager

-systemd is a daemon manager, replacing the traditional run levels and shell scripts.
-It also includes several other components designed to replace other common Linux services, including inetd (Internet Services Daemon) and cron.
-It’s now the default on all major distro’s, replacing sysvinit.
+.
+It also includes several other components designed to replace common Linux services.
+It’s now the default on all major distro’s, and replaces other services such as cron

 This cheatsheet aims to provide basic usage instructions for common systemd tasks.

-First, you can determine which init system you’re using by checking the process assoicated with PID1, as follows:
+First, you can determine which init system you’re using by checking the process associated with PID 1, as follows:

 user@debian:~$ ps -p 1